23 Oct Acne skincare: what to use and what to avoid6 minute read

 – benzisothiazolinone (BIT).

+You can’t avoid all preservatives but you can choose products that make an effort to use fewer of them.
 Just as you would with food, get into the habit of reading products’ ingredients labels.

 Get friendly with bacteria.
 Probiotic skincare is far from an exact science, but some people do find it helps to calm their skin.
 If you’d like to try probiotic skincare on the cheap, you can also apply natural, live yoghurt to your face, leave it for ten minutes and then rinse off.
 Although this isn’t yet supported by research, anecdotal accounts suggest it can help to calm acne.
 Please note, you shouldn’t apply yoghurt to your face if you have a dairy allergy.